-As I’ve mentioned before, diets cause more harm than good.
-In this step towards ditching the diet mentality, it’s important that you take stock of how diet culture and dieting has harmed you.
+It’s no question: diets cause more harm than good.
+In this step, it’s important that you take stock of how diet culture and dieting has harmed you.
 You can ask yourself the following questions to get started:

 - What has dieting cost you in your life?

 - How has it affected your personal life and your relationships

-- How has it impacted your eating behaviors, food preoccupation and relationship to food?
+- In which ways has it impacted your eating behaviors, food preoccupation, food choices and relationship to food?

-- How has it affected your physical health, mood, mental and emotional health?
+- To what degree has it affected your physical health, mood, mental and emotional health?

 - How much time, money and energy have you spent on dieting?

 “Recognizing that dieting is the problem will help you break from the cultural myth that diets work”.

 Step 2: Be aware of diet mentality traits and thinking